Fairbanks-io/tf-iac-infra/README.md

 ## TODO
 - [ ] Add cloudflare provider to automatically create Vault.domain.tld dns record
+- [ ] Add output for vault fqdn to be used in other modules
 - [ ] Create script to generate keys and publish automatically digital ocean, then create workspace and set variables accordingly
 - [ ] Finish this Readme
 - [ ] Add Jenkins